i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

          bit order: 15 14 ..
 3210
-         bit 0: 1 if static key is to be used, 0 if not bit 1: 1 if session ID is to be used, 0 if not bit 2: 0 for New Session message bits 15-3: Unused, set to 0 for future compatibility unused :: 2 bytes, set to 0 for future compatibility tsA :: 4 bytes, seconds since epoch, big endian, rolls over in 2106
+         bit 0: 1 if static key is to be used, 0 if not bit 1: 1 if session ID is to be used, 0 if not bit 2: 0 for New Session message (1 for New Session Reply) bits 15-3: Unused, set to 0 for future compatibility unused :: 2 bytes, set to 0 for future compatibility tsA :: 4 bytes, seconds since epoch, big endian, rolls over in 2106